Central Park, Cowdenbeath: Greyhound racing

 Greyhound racing around Central Park started on 7 July 1928.
 A 400-yard circumference track had an inside hare and both handicap and level start racing took place.
 It was an all grass track and distances raced were 289 and 489 yards.
 Greyhound racing ceased in 1965.

+Speedway

+The stadium hosted motorcycle speedway during 1965 and 1966, and most notably held a preliminary round of the Speedway World Championship on 26 May 1965.

 Future

 In 2011, there were plans for Cowdenbeath to move to a new stadium, to be located on the outskirts of Cowdenbeath.

 Transport

 Cowdenbeath railway station is five minutes' walk from Central Park.
 The M90 motorway passes near Cowdenbeath, with Central Park reached by leaving the motorway at junction 3, taking the A92 for Kirkcaldy.
 The A909 road then leads into Cowdenbeath and free car parking is provided at the ground.